🇦🇹

 Use Vienna's dedicated scene

-Vienna has a large concentration of dedicated vegan and fully plant-based restaurants spread across the city.
-The districts around Mariahilf, Neubau, and the Naschmarkt offer the densest concentration.
-HappyCow listings for Vienna are comprehensive — use them as the primary navigation tool.
-A fully vegan restaurant eliminates the Schmalz and Topfen questions entirely.
+Vienna has a strong cluster of fully vegan restaurants across the city.
+The districts around Mariahilf, Neubau, and the Naschmarkt offer the highest density.
+HappyCow listings for Vienna are comprehensive: use them as the primary navigation tool.
+A fully vegan restaurant eliminates the Schmalz and Topfen questions entirely and is the most reliable baseline for any Vienna visit.

 02